Breadcrumb

 Expression of Political Views in the Classroom and in Other Instructional Contexts

 The foregoing policies apply to all faculty, including adjunct faculty.
-For more information about faculty rights and responsibilities, please contact Lois Geist, Associate Provost for Faculty at 467-4674 or faculty@uiowa.edu.
+For more information about faculty rights and responsibilities, please contact Barry Thomas, associate provost for faculty and strategic operations at 319-335-0256 or faculty@uiowa.edu.

 Policies and guidelines that inform this document include:

-- Professional Ethics and Academic Responsibilities policy (OM III-15),
+- Professional Ethics and Academic Responsibilities policy (PM III-15),

-- Acceptable Use of Information Technology Resources policy (OM II-19), and
+- Acceptable Use of Information Technology Resources policy (PM II-19), and

-- Academic Freedom policy, Operations Manual of the Board of Regents, State of Iowa (Board Policy Manual 3.10).
+- Freedom of Expression policy, Board Policy Manual of the Board of Regents, State of Iowa (Board Policy Manual 4.2).

 See also: Guidelines Regarding Political Activity by Staff of the University of Iowa